randomnerds/Cyber_Assignment_02/README.md

 ```
 For encryption and decryption parts also, both AES and RSA methods can be used with respective key IDs.

-## Hashing and Verifying Hashed-token
+## API Development for Hashing and Verifying Hashed-tokens

 #### **A. Run API Server Locally**
 ```bash